customerio/customerio-reactnative/.maestro/README.md

 `Mobile: React Native` workspace in `.maestro/.env` as shown by `.maestro/.env.example`.
 Simulator APNs tokens use the sandbox environment, so temporarily enable **Send all push notifications to sandbox** for the workspace and restore its previous setting after the run.
-Then run:
+Use Maestro 2.8.0, then run:

 ```bash
 .maestro/run_remote_push.sh